ashwin-narkar/physicsSim/README.md

-This is a collection of programs taht simulate common physics scenarios.
+This is a collection of programs that simulate common physics scenarios.

 Simply run: